 - Companies that sub-contract some of the R&D work to a connected company can potentially claim 300% of the relevant PAYE and NI associated to that work (BUT see below for conditions of sub-contracting work)

-The cap won’t affect SMEs making small claims under £20,000.
-However, for many businesses, these conditions could severely limit the amount of R&D tax credits they could claim.
+The cap doesn’t affect SMEs making small claims under £20,000.
+However, for many businesses, these conditions could severely limit the amount of R&D tax credits they can claim.

 Exemptions to the R&D tax credit cap

-Thanks to the consultation earlier in the year, the legislation also contains caveats.
+Thanks to the consultation carried out in 2020, the legislation also contains caveats.
 These are designed to ensure genuinely innovative businesses don’t lose out.
 If an SME meets both of these conditions, then it should be exempt from the R&D tax credit cap:

 - The company’s employees are creating, preparing to create or managing Intellectual Property (IP).
 These activities must largely be undertaken by the company’s own employees.
 The firm must also have the right (alone or with others) to exploit the IP.